 So, not a good start US.
 The United States has been trying to purge God out of the town square.
 In fact they have, as evidenced by the pornification of society, with a steady increase in vulgarity on top of that.
 Does anyone remember the article that said, “People Who Curse More Are Smarter”?
 “Hooray!
 That’s me, fuck, shit!”

 During the 90’s, society marveled at the leaps we were making in technology.
 The future was on the horizon.
 No-one could have predicted the consequences coming around the corner.
-The internet became the new town square, effecting allowing shut-in behavior, as people could simply communicate using their computer, then their smart phone.
+The internet became the new town square, effectively allowing shut-in behavior, as people could simply communicate using their computer, then their smart phone.
 As the tech got better, our in-person social skills declined.
 It is now considered a burden to receive a phone call.
 Do you see where problems could start?

 There is no going back, the internet is not going anywhere.
 Basically what we are saying is, we know it is tough.
 No one predicts exactly what will happen in their lives, it usually does not work out how you want it to.